kebaldwi/ansible_lab_v1/LabFlow.md

 The starting --- and ending ... mark this file as a YAML file.
 We can see we have a variable called **vlans**, which is a list of 2 vlan numbers and a variable called **ospf_processid**.
 These variables will apply to all devices in the group **switches**.

 ### Part 2: Ansible Playbooks & Templates

 #### Ansible Playbook Taxonomy

+In order to explore playbook structure, we will view the playbook titled [render_configurations.yaml](render_configurations.yaml).
+This playbook will generate a CLI configuration file based on variables and Jinja2 templates that we have defined.

 ```
 # Playbook to show the final configuration rendered from Jinja2 Templates and host and group variables

 #Specify Hosts and Connection Type to use